 (Done on the 7th of March 2008 for the alumni magazine.)

 - A predictable recession, and what to do about it.

 - Is the economic crisis over (and out)?

-(Used GIPSI instead of PIIGS, since the start of the crisis, as the sequencing would be more accurate.)
+(Used GIPSI instead of PIIGS, since the start of the crisis, and the sequencing turned out to be more accurate.)

 - LSE blog: Triple-dip, coming to a town near you...